 There's a mountain bike trail at Fewston reservoir, on Yorkshire Water land.

 Our guide to the bike trail on Yorkshire Water's land at Fewston reservoir, through the Beecroft Plantation and Timble woods.
 Read about the Fewston, Beecroft, & Timble woods bike trail...

-Harrogate is blessed with a number of bike shops, including Prologue, the Specialized concept store, Chevin Cycles, Ace Cycles, and the Big Red Bike Shop.
+Harrogate is blessed with a number of bike shops, including Prologue, the Specialized concept store, Chevin Cycles, and more.
 All serve a slightly different market, so whatever you're looking for, you should find a Harrogate bike shop to meet your needs.

 There are three cycle clubs in Harrogate.